ElsonOtake/AwesomeBooks_original/README.md

  - Copy the index.html to this folder;
  - Copy the index.css to this folder;
  - Copy the index.js to this folder;
+ - Create the modules folder in this folder;
+ - Copy the books.js to the modules folder;
+ - Copy the list_books.js to the modules folder;
+ - Copy the local-storage.js to the modules folder;
+ - Copy the luxon.js to the modules folder;
+ - Copy the user_interface.js to the modules folder;
  - Double click on the index.html;

 Once you completed these steps you should see the site in your browser.